About HTTP header

 origin (another site).
 The default is

-, which allows requests from any
+cross-origin, which allows requests from any

 origin to load resources.
 If it is set to